+This definition of a tame (originally called regular) dynamical system goes back to K\"ohler, who considered semicascades and obtained first results on tameness [3, Sec.
+5].
+The study continued by Glasner, Megrelishvili, and other authors, see the recent survey [2] and the references therein, showed that the tame/untame dichotomy is closely connected with such properties of a system as minimality, distality, nonsensitivity, almost periodicity, chaotic behaviour, certain ergodic properties, and the structure of the Ellis enveloping semigroup.
+We note that it is usually difficult to decide whether a given system is tame.

-Several conditions are known to be equivalent to the tameness.
-In the important case when $\mathbb X$ is a compact metric space the above definition reduces to a very simple equivalent definition below which reflects the structure of orbits $\mathcal{O}(x)=\{gx: \,g\in G\}, \,x\in\mathbb X,$ of a system, and is especially meaningful for semicascades and cascades (the equivalence is explained in Remarks 1 and 2 at the end of this note).
+Several conditions are known to be equivalent to tameness.
+In the important case when $X$ is a compact metric space the above K\"ohler definition of a tame system reduces to a very simple equivalent definition below which reflects the structure of orbits $\mathcal{O}(x)=\{gx: \,g\in G\}, \,x\in X,$ of a system, and is especially meaningful for semicascades and cascades.
+(We provide a short explanation of the equivalence in the concluding Section 3, see Remark 1.)

 \quad